 In cases of severe chronic pain, patients can develop a tolerance to medications until they no longer work, or become addicted to prescription medications such as opiates.15 As cannabis is less addictive and rarely causes negative side effects, it’s an ideal option when first-line treatments don’t have the desired effects upon painful conditions like arthritis.

 Another benefit is that there are many versions of cannabinoid products with various application methods, such as CBD oil for arthritis, which can be ingested orally or used as a topical ointment.
+It has been shown to offer a very high safety profile across all demographics.
 This makes it easier to tailor its use to individual needs.

 Despite the symptom-relieving and disease-slowing potential, it can still be difficult for patients to purchase cannabis oil for arthritis, or any other form of medicinal cannabis in the UK.
 Current regulations allow clinicians on the General Medical Council’s Specialist Register to prescribe medicinal cannabis for arthritis due to the chronic pain it causes.